(Other languages will be added as they become available.)

 - General Procurement Notice (GPN) Template for Projects using the Procurement Regulations for IPF Borrowers

-- Template for Textural Part of Procurement Plan for Projects using the Procurement Regulations for IPF Borrowers
+- Template for Textual Part of Procurement Plan for Projects using the Procurement Regulations for IPF Borrowers (French)

 (French and Spanish are being added as they become available)